Library and archive

 The dataset is designed to be self-explanatory, but an accompanying 40-page report is also available, containing a prose introduction, sample charts showcasing Labrador population trends, pull-out maps of the region’s historical communities and sub-regions, and a guide to the structure and uses of the dataset.

-Copies of the report are available from the Labrador Institute for $10.
+Copies of the report are available from the Labrador Campus for $10.

 When, where, who

-For all inquiries, including reference services, contact program coordinator Morgon Mills (firstname.lastname@example.org).
+For all inquiries, including reference services, contact Program Coordinator Chelsee Arbour (firstname.lastname@example.org).